-- 4.1 The Treaty of Rome applies to all public procurement regardless of whether specific directives or regulations apply to individual requirements.
-The Treaty prohibits any discriminatory treatment of suppliers and requires a fully open and transparent process.
-In practice this requires a formal, competitive process that is advertised appropriately. - 4.2 You should initially contact the Procurement team who will advise on the best route to market.
-Generally, it will depend on two factors: - Whole life cost of the product / service; - Complexity of the item:
+- 4.1 The PCS Regs apply to public procurement in Scotland.
+The regulations are framed around transparency, equal treatment, open competition, and sound procedural management. - 4.2 You should initially contact the Procurement team who will advise on the best route to market.
+Generally, it will depend on two factors: - Whole life cost of the product / service - Complexity of the item